Qv2ray/qv2ray.github.io/docs/en/getting-started/step2.md

 Due to political reasons, Qv2ray itself **does not** include a distribution of V2Ray executable files, namely the `v2ray-core`, and most of the time required for users is to download them.
 You may check [V2Fly Installation Guide](https://www.v2fly.org/guide/install.html) for the official instructions.

-::: tip Core Management: Manual vs Automatic
+:::tip Core Management: Manual vs Automatic
 If you are using a distribution with V2Ray core and assets packages, it’ll be the best to install through package manager since the system will handle the automatic upgrade of v2ray core.
 For Arch Linux users, installing only one package `v2ray` is enough.
 For other distributions, please read below.
 :::

 Go to [the official GitHub Release page of v2fly/v2ray-core](https://github.com/v2fly/v2ray-core/releases) and check the recent stable builds.
 Choose according to your platform in the asset files.
 For example, Windows 64-bit users may download `v2ray-windows-64.zip`, Mac OS users may download `v2ray-macos-64.zip`, and for most of the Linux users, `v2ray-linux-64.zip`.

-::: tip For Windows 10 ARM64 users
+:::tip For Windows 10 ARM64 users
 From V2Ray Core 4.27, the V2Ray project team has provided an ARM32 (armv7)-based kernel for Windows 10.
 It is recommended that Windows 10 ARM64 users use this version of the kernel to obtain better performance.
 :::

-::: danger Sharpen Your Eyes
+:::danger Sharpen Your Eyes
 Do not download `v2ray-linux-arm64.zip` if you are running Qv2ray on `x86_64` (`amd64`) platform.
 To make it clear, `arm64` is completely different from `amd64`.
 Make sure you don't do like this.
 :::